-San Diego shareholder disputes distract shareholders, executives, managers and the board of directors from the primary focus of profitable corporate operations.
+San Diego shareholder dispute FAQs or Frequently Asked Questions addresses some of the most common issues faced by shareholder clients of the Watkins Firm.
+After more than 40 years of experience serving the business, real estate, tech and medical / healthcare communities in San Diego, we can tell you these disputes distract shareholders, executives, managers and the board of directors from the primary focus of profitable corporate operations.
 If you are involved in San Diego shareholder disputes or a derivative lawsuit you need the experienced and proven dispute resolution attorneys at the Watkins Firm.
 Ask about our unique approach to resolving shareholder disputes and the best strategies for resolving shareholder disputes in a timely and cost-efficient manner.

 Here are some of the frequent shareholder disputes questions we encounter:

 Q: I am having some difficulty obtaining information from my business partner.
 What are some common examples of shareholder disputes?

 A: Disputes between shareholders arise for any number of reasons but it is not uncommon for the following issues to cause tension: breach of directors’ duties, company’s strategy & management, dividend policies, disparities between salaries, separate business interests, failure to provide financial, accounting and statutory information, exclusion from meetings, breaches of shareholders agreements/partnership deeds.

 Q: What rights do I have if I disagree with other shareholders about decisions and strategy for the company?

 A: An individual shareholder’s rights will generally depend on the terms of any shareholders agreement and the company’s articles of incorporation.